On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Methodology

 \subsubsection{Linear Threshold (LT)}

-In the $LT$ model, each node $v$ is assigned a threshold $\theta_v$.
-The process starts with an initially activated seed set $S$ with $|S| \leq k$, similarly to the $IC$ process.
-In step $t$, node $v$ is influenced by each neighbor $u \in N_v$, according to a weight which should respect the node threshold selection.
+In the original $LT$ model, each node $v$ is assigned a threshold $\theta_v \in [0,1]$.
+The process starts with an initially activated seed set $S$ with $|S| \leq k$, similar to the $IC$ process.
+In step $t$, node $v$ is influenced by its already active neighbors $u \in N_v$ and gets activated if the ratio of its active neighbors exceeds the pre-specified and arbitrary threshold $\theta_v$.
+However, in the aggression-based $LT$, this activation strategy is an over simplification.
+In particular, instead of simply considering the fraction of active neighbors, aggression-based $LT$ utilizes the underlying weighting scheme to weight the influence of active neighbors.
+If this aggregated weighted influence exceeds the node's threshold, the node gets activated.
+Thus, the original $LT$ model can be seen as a special case of the proposed model, applied on an unweighted graph.
+Also, instead of assigning arbitrary thresholds to nodes, the thresholds here are related to a physical meaning, either node aggression or power score.
 Specifically, the alternative activation criteria at time step $t$ are: